nus-cs2103/website-base/admin/project-v15.md

 <tip-box>

-* :exclamation: **Penalty for late submission:** ==-1 mark for each hour delayed, up to 3 hours.== Even a 1-second delay is penalized, irrespective of the reason.
+* :exclamation: **Penalty for late submission:** ==-1 mark for each hour delayed, up to 3 hours.== Even a 1-second delay is considered late, irrespective of the reason.
 Penalty for delays beyond 3 hours are determined on a case by case basis.
   * For submissions done via IVLE, the submission time is the timestamp shown by IVLE.
   * When determining the late submission penalty, **we take the latest submission** even if the same exact file was submitted earlier.
 Do not submit the same file multiple times if you want to avoid unnecessary late submission penalties.
 * The whole team is penalized for problems in team submissions.
 Only the respective student is penalized for problems in individual submissions.